I grew up in the military. My father was stationed at Fort Knox, Kentucky and I was between the ages of 9 and 10 years

 The years came and went.
 I met Sheila (my wife) and we got married in 1975.
 I would every now and then find a

 show on the radio for her to listen to.
 Like me, she feel in love with them.
 In 1977 she gave birth to our oldest son,

 Jeremy and 1978 our next and last child, a son, Joshua.
 We spent the next 18 to 20 years trying to turn them into

 Around 1995 someone at work talked me into getting a computer.
 We bought a used one and started on the road

 to the Internet.
-Many years later, and a couple of computers, we have a pretty good collection of Old Time Radio shows.
+Many years later, and a couple of computers, we have a pretty good collection of radio dramas

-listen to radio shows.
+board games and of course listen to radio shows.

 Remember, imagination is a terrible thing to waste.